-Project funding: Resources that are made available in order to implement the project and cover the project costs, including financial resources and contributions in the form of offices/laboratories, research infrastructure, personnel, etc.
+Project funding: Resources that are made available to cover the project costs.

 Project costs: Direct and indirect costs associated with the implementation of a project.

 Project manager: The individual who is in charge of the progress and performance of the project on behalf of the Project Owner.